rpmuller/ePubs/WesternPhilosophy.md

 Great; third, the conversion of the heathen barbarians by means of missions.
 I will say something about each of these in succession.

 The monastic movement began simultaneously in Egypt and Syria about the beginning of the fourth century.
 It had two forms, that of solitary hermits, and that of monasteries.
 St. Anthony, the first of the hermits, was born in Egypt about 250, and withdrew from the world about 270.
-For fifteen years he lived alone in a hut near his home; then, for twenty years, in remote solitude in the desert.
+For fifteen years he lived alone in a hut near his home;
+then, for twenty years, in remote solitude in the desert.
 But his fame spread, and multitudes longed to hear him preach.
 Accordingly, about 305, he came forth to teach, and to encourage the hermit's life.
 He practiced extreme austerities, reducing food, drink, and sleep to the minimum required to support life.
 The devil constantly assailed him with lustful visions, but he manfully withstood the malign diligence of Satan.
-By the end of his life, the Thebaid 1 was full of hermits who had been inspired by his example and his precepts.
+By the end of his life, the Thebaid[^202] was full of hermits who had been inspired by his example and his precepts.

+[^202]: The desert near Egyptian Thebes.

 A few years later about 315 or 320 another Egyptian, Pachomius, founded the first monastery.
 Here the monks had a common life, without private property, with communal meals and communal religious observances.
 It was in this form, rather than in that of St. Anthony, that monasticism conquered the Christian world.
-In the monasteries derived from Pachomius, the monks 1 The desert near Egyptian Thebes.
-395

-WESTERN PHILOSOPHICAL THOUGHT

-did much work, chiefly agricultural, instead of spending the whole of their time in resisting the temptations of the flesh.
+In the monasteries derived from Pachomius, the monks did much work, chiefly agricultural, instead of spending the whole of their time in resisting the temptations of the flesh.

 At about the same time, monasticism sprang up in Syria and Mesopotamia.
 Here asceticism was carried to even greater lengths than in Egypt.
 St. Simeon Stylites and the other pillar hermits were Syrian.
 It was from the East that monasticism came to Greek-speaking countries, chiefly owing to St. Basil (about 360).
 His monasteries were less ascetic; they had orphanages, and schools for boys (not only for such as intended to become monks).

 At first, monasticism was a spontaneous movement, quite outside Church organization.
 It was St. Athanasius who reconciled ecclesiastics to it.
 Partly as a result of his influence, it came to be the rule that monks should be priests.
 It was he also, while he was in Rome in 339, who introduced the movement into the West.
 St. Jerome did much to promote it, and St. Augustine introduced it into Africa.
 St. Martin of Tours inaugurated monasteries in Gaul, St. Patrick in Ireland.
 The monastery of lona was founded by St. Columba in 566.
 In early days, before monks had been fined into the ecclesiastical organization, they had been a source of disorder.
 To begin with, there was no way of discriminating between genuine ascetics and men who, being destitute, found monastic establishments comparatively luxurious.
 Then again there was the difficulty that the monks gave a turbulent support to their favorite bishop, causing synods (and almost causing Councils) to fall into heresy.
 The synod (not the Council) of Ephesus, which decided for the Monophysites, was under a monkish reign of terror.
 But for the resistance of the Pope, the victory of the Monophysites might have been permanent.
 In later times, such disorders no longer occurred.

 There seem to have been nuns before there were monks as early as the middle of the third century.

 Cleanliness was viewed with abhorrence.
 Lice were called "pearls of God," and were a mark of saintliness.
 Saints, male and female, would boast that water had never touched their feet except when they had to cross rivers.
 In later centuries, monks served many useful purposes: they were skilled agriculturists, and some of them kept alive or revived learning.
 But in the beginning, especially in the eremitic section, there was none of this.
-Most monks did no work, never read anything except what religion prescribed, and conceived virtue in an entirely negative manner,
+Most monks did no work, never read anything except what religion prescribed, and conceived virtue in an entirely negative manner, as abstention from sin, especially the sins of the flesh.

-396

-ST. BENEDICT AND GREGORY THE GREAT

-as abstention from sin, especially the sins of the flesh.
 St. Jerome, it is true, took his library with him into the desert, but he came to think that this had been a sin.

 In Western monasticism, the most important name is that of St. Benedict, the founder of the Benedictine Order.
 He was born about 480, near Spoleto, of a noble Umbrian family; at the age of twenty, he fled from the luxuries and pleasures of Rome to the solitude of a cave, where he lived for three years.
 After this period, his life was less solitary, and about the year 520 he founded the famous monastery of Monte Cassino, for which he drew up the "Benedictine rule."
 This was adapted to Western climates, and demanded less austerity than had been common among Egyptian and Syrian monks.
 There had been an unedifying competition in ascetic extravagance, the most extreme practitioner being considered the most holy.
 To this St. Benedict put an end, decreeing that austerities going beyond the rule could only be practiced by permission of the abbot.
-The abbot was given great power; he was elected for life, and had (within the Rule and the limits of orthodoxy) an almost despotic control over his monks, who were no longer allowed, as previously, to leave their monastery for another if they felt so inclined.
+The abbot was given great power;
+he was elected for life, and had (within the Rule and the limits of orthodoxy) an almost despotic control over his monks, who were no longer allowed, as previously, to leave their monastery for another if they felt so inclined.
 In later times, Benedictines have been remarkable for learning, but at first all their reading was devotional.

 Organizations have a life of their own, independent of the intentions of their founders.
 Of this fact, the most striking example